DavidLeoni/ubytrial/conf/README.txt

-Everything here is versioned (except this file)
+Everything here is not versioned (except this file)